-Neil Kay, Gavin Murphy, Conor O'Toole, Iulia Siedschlag, Brian O'Connell 29 June 2014
+Neil Kay, Gavin Murphy, Conor O'Toole, Iulia Siedschlag, Brian O'Connell, Sunday, June 29, 2014

 Small and medium-size enterprises (SMEs) often report difficulties in obtaining external finance.
 Based on new research, this column argues that these difficulties are not due to greater financial risks associated with SMEs.
 Instead, they are the result of imperfections in the market for external finance that negatively affect smaller and younger enterprises.
 The same research has shown that these types of firms are also the most reliant on external finance to support their investment and growth.

-Olivier Coibion, Yuriy Gorodnichenko, Marianna Kudlyak, John Mondragon 29 January 2014
+Olivier Coibion, Yuriy Gorodnichenko, Marianna Kudlyak, John Mondragon, Wednesday, January 29, 2014

 One popular explanation for the increase in US household debt in the years before the subprime mortgage crisis is that households with stagnating incomes borrowed more to ‘keep up with the Joneses’.
 This column presents recent research that questions this explanation.
 Low-income households in high-inequality regions in fact borrowed relatively little compared to similar households in low-inequality regions.
 A theoretical model in which greater local income inequality facilitates the screening of loan applicants makes predictions that are consistent with the data.